pairshaped/curlingio-docs/docs/club-management/products.md

 ### Naming your Product

-This is the name that will be displayed to your members when they come to purchase it on Curling I/O.
+This is the name that will be displayed to your members when they come to purchase it on Curling IO.

 Products don't have a start or end date, so you typical will reuse the same products between seasons.
 If a product is only available for a specific season, then you should include the year or season in the name.